NTULINUX/RTAI/README.md

 ### Only AMD64 CPUs are supported!

-Starting with IPIPE 4.14.71 from Xenomai, native 32-bit support has been disabled.
+Xenomai has dropped 32-bit IPIPE support since kernel 4.14.71.
+The earliest kernel series supported in this tree is 4.19.

-IA32 emulation and X32 ABI have been disabled due to build errors.
+IA32 emulation and X32 ABI have been disabled in Kconfig due to various build errors.

-Currently, only LinuxCNC git branches `2.8` and `master` are fully compatible with this tree.
-Andypugh has fixed all issues in LinuxCNC mainline, so big shoutout to him!
-The first stable LinuxCNC 2.8 release will have all the required fixes included, but for now you must use LinuxCNC git sources.
+32-bit binaries will not work.